GuyGedalya/NetflixOG_4/README.md

 You can interact with the server using port 3000.

 Command to build and run the server: docker-compose up --build
-You should run the project from the NetflixOG_3 folder, the Docker dasktop should be open.
+You should run the project from the NetflixOG_3 folder, the Docker desktop should be open.
 The command: "docker-compose down" will stop the program.
 To start it again use "docker-compose up".